What’s on in Devon in July 2026

 Read on for the brilliant Devon events and activities being laid on for families this month!

-The National Trust’s Summer of Play gets underway this month with fun activities and events for families.
+The National Trust’s summer activities programme gets underway this month with fun activities and events for families.

 Participating properties include: